Commercial & Consumer

 Property & Chancery

-Natasha regularly advises clients on all matters relating to property litigation, including the construction of easements, and in particular rights of way over residential and commercial property, including ancillary rights, such as parking and right of repair.
+Natasha advises clients on all matters relating to property litigation, including the construction of easements, and in particular rights of way over residential and commercial property, including ancillary rights, such as parking and right of repair.
 Natasha has also dealt with cases involving misrepresentation in property sales and in particular a case involving the sale of a property afflicted by Japanese Knotweed.

 - Post-Graduate Certificate in Academic Practice